stevenaeola/linalg_lectures/2_linear_combination/PITCHME.md

 - I.e. all basis sets for a vector space are the same size

 - Dimension can be infinite.
 Can you think of an example?

+---

+{{{REVEAL}}}

+## Summary

+- Vector space includes a group vectors and a field of scalars, with axioms governing scalar multiplication
+- We can form linear combinations of vectors through scaling and adding
+- All of the linear combinations of a set is called the span
+- Vectors are linearly dependent if there is a non-zero linear combination of them that equals zero
+- A basis is a linearly independent spanning set
+- The dimension is the size of the basis